 Washington Stormwater Center at Washington State University

-Heidi’s current work focuses on Puget Sound recovery with an emphasis on stormwater as part of the Stormwater Strategic Initiative Lead.
+Heidi is a Stormwater Program Analyst with the Washington Stormwater Center at Washington State University.
+Her current work focuses on Puget Sound recovery with an emphasis on stormwater as part of the Stormwater Strategic Initiative Lead.
 She has worked in natural resources for 30 years as a bridge between scientists, engineers, and other important audiences.
 She practiced law for 10 years in criminal, managed health care and industrial chemicals and biotechnology products, including in-house counsel in EPA’s New Chemicals Program.
 A seasoned science communicator, Heidi also managed a sustainable tourism consulting firm for over 10 years.
 Previously, she was the Senior Analyst for Performance Management at the Washington State Department of Ecology.
 In that role, she was the U.S. Co-Chair of the Salish Sea Ecosystem Indicators project which she led for 4 years.
 She received her Juris Doctorate from Vermont Law School, a certificate in Industrial Ecology from Portland State University, and is a WSU Watershed Steward.
 She serves on the steering committee for the Puget Sound Ecosystem Monitoring Program and can’t seem to say no to non-profit Boards.
 Heidi loves the outdoors, the kitchen, humor, and Latin music.

 Claire Detering, At-Large Business